Go Back

 In the Central states, the heaviest snow, where a general 6-12 inches is forecast, will extend from the northern part of North Dakota to the northern part of Minnesota.

-Moderate snowfall on the order of 3-6 inches is foreseen from northern Michigan to portions of northern New York, Vermont and New Hampshire at midweek.
+Moderate snowfall on the order of 3-6 inches is foreseen from northern Michigan to portions of northern New York, Vermont, New Hampshire and Massachusetts at midweek.

 On the southern edge of the snow, pockets of freezing rain and sleet will form.
-From Tuesday night to Wednesday, this zone will extend from near the North and South Dakota border to parts of northern Michigan, central New York and central New England.
+Through Wednesday, this zone will extend from parts of northern Michigan to central New York and central New England.

 South of the ice, rounds of rain and even thunderstorms are expected.

-Since the first storm system is forecast to weaken as it moves eastward over the Upper Midwest, thunderstorms with it farther south over the Midwest may be limited on Wednesday.
-However, there may still be a few locally severe storms on Wednesday from eastern Illinois to western Pennsylvania, and from the southern tier of Michigan to along the Ohio River in Kentucky.
+Since the first storm system is forecast to weaken as it moves eastward over the Midwest, thunderstorms with it farther south over the Midwest may be limited Wednesday.
+However, there may still be a few locally severe storms Tuesday night in southern Michigan.

 "If this pans out the way we are concerned for severe weather on Thursday, it could be a nasty spring snap back in an area that was adversely affected by snow and ice in recent weeks," AccuWeather Chief Meteorologist Jon Porter said.